fish-404/CodePractice/elevatorSaga/elevatorSolution.md

 Each floor has two events, up_button_pressed and down_button_pressed.
 We just need analyse one since they are similar.
 #### up_button_pressed / down_button_pressed
 Q1: How do you add the floor to destination?
 A1: You must add all floor pressed to destination queue, or you may missing one.
 The pressed status may only once.

+## For Multiple Elevators/Floors
+Q1: How to arrange the pending task?